vavme/Building-LSTM-from-Scratch-in-R/README.md

 # Building-LSTM-from-Scratch-in-R
 Building simple LSTM from scratch without using Keras or Pytorch or any Neural Network packages in R. <br />
 This model try to do binary text classification.
-All the reference I used is in Python so I try to create it in R.
+All the reference I used is in Python so I try to create it in R. <br />
 This project still contains lots of bugs (Incompleted).

 This project was built in order to understand how LSTM works when I was completing my Thesis.